Qiskit/qiskit.org/content/events/summer-school.md

 You can [brush up on Python programming](https://qiskit.org/textbook/ch-prerequisites/python-and-jupyter-notebooks.html) before attending the lectures by using the Qiskit Textbook.
 To make the most out of these lectures, you may also consider looking through the [linear algebra prerequisites](https://qiskit.org/textbook/ch-prerequisites/linear_algebra.html) section of the Qiskit Textbook.

-## Logistics
+## Location

 The Qiskit Global Summer School is invite-only, and will be hosted virtually.
 Limited recordings may be made available following the lectures.

 Invitations will be distributed prior to the event.
 Interested applicants should [apply here](https://www.eventbrite.com/e/qiskit-global-summer-school-tickets-110201256926).